-- (a) executing a proxy bearing a later date or by executing a valid notice of revocation, either of the foregoing to be executed by the Registered Shareholder or the Registered Shareholder's authorized attorney in writing or, if the shareholder is a corporation, under its corporate seal by an officer or attorney duly authorized, and by delivering the proxy bearing a later date to Computershare at the address shown on the preceding page or at the address of the registered office of the Company at 2nd Floor, 342 Water Street, Vancouver, British Columbia Canada V6B 1B6 on or before April 30, 2016, or at Suite 1610 409 Granville Street, Vancouver, British Columbia Canada V6C 1T2 on or after May 1, 2016 and at any time up to and including the last business day that precedes the day of the Meeting or, if the Meeting is adjourned, the last business day that precedes any reconvening thereof, or to the chairman of the Meeting on the day of the Meeting or any reconvening thereof, or in any other manner provided by law, or - (b) personally attending the Meeting and voting the Registered Shareholder's Common Shares.
+- (a) executing a Proxy bearing a later date or by executing a valid notice of revocation, either of the foregoing to be executed by the Registered Shareholder or the Registered Shareholder's authorized attorney in writing or, if the shareholder is a corporation, under its corporate seal by an officer or attorney duly authorized, and by delivering the Proxy bearing a later date to Computershare at the address shown on the preceding page or at the address of the registered office of the Company at Suite 1610 409 Granville Street, Vancouver, British Columbia Canada V6C 1T2 at any time up to and including the last business day that precedes the day of the Meeting or, if the Meeting is adjourned, the last business day that precedes any reconvening thereof, or to the chairman of the Meeting on the day of the Meeting or any reconvening thereof, or in any other manner provided by law, or - (b) personally attending the Meeting and voting the Registered Shareholder's Common Shares.

-Beneficial Shareholders who wish to change their votes must arrange for their respective intermediaries to revoke the proxy on their behalf.
+Beneficial Shareholders who wish to change their votes must arrange for their respective intermediaries to revoke the Proxy on their behalf.

-A revocation of a proxy will not affect a matter on which a vote is taken before the revocation.
+A revocation of a Proxy will not affect a matter on which a vote is taken before the revocation.